Causal Effects in Matching Mechanisms with Strategically Reported Preferences: Identification with Strategic Reports

 Let us focus on the case that $S_1\geq c_4$.
 To keep things simple, suppose three types of $\bQ_4$ occur with positive probability conditional on $S_1=s$ for any $s \geq c_4$: $\{(4,2)\}$ with probability $0.1$, $\{(4,3)\}$ with probability $0.3$, and $\{(4,2),(4,3)\}$ with probability $0.6$.
 It follows that $\bLambda_{4}(s)=\bLambda_{4}^+=\{ \{(4,2)\},\{(4,3)\}, \{(4,2),(4,3)\} \} $ and $\bLambda_{4}^{\cup}(s)= \bLambda_{4}^{\cup+}= \{ \{(4,2)\},\{(4,3)\}, \{(4,2),(4,3)\} \} $.
 The lower bounds $\mmp[\bQ_4 \subseteq A | S_1 = c_4^+]$ of Proposition \ref{result:partial_id:nextbest-dist} are as follows: $0.1$ for $A=\{(4,2)\}$; $0.3$ for $A=\{(4,3)\}$; and $1$ for $A=\{(4,2),(4,3)\}$.
 Thus, $\mmp[Q_4 = (4,2) | S_1 = c_4^+]$ has lower bound $0.1$, $\mmp[Q_4 = (4,3) | S_1 = c_4^+]$ has lower bound $0.3$, and the sum of the two equals $1$.
 When we look at each individual probability, the bounds are $[0.1,0.7]$ on $\mmp[Q_4 = (4,2) | S_1 = c_4^+]$ and $[0.3,0.9]$ on $\mmp[Q_4 = (4,3) | S_1 = c_4^+]$. \end{example*}

 Recall that the construction of the random set $\bQ_j$ depends on assumptions regarding the behavior of agents when they submit $P$.
 For example, Section \ref{sec:id_r:qj_id} characterizes $\bQ_j$ by assuming weak partial order and cutoff characterization wrt $P$.
 Alternatively, the identification approach of \cite{agarwal2018} makes different types of assumptions on agents' expectations and requires data variation in the choice environment.
 The theoretical credibility of these types of assumptions depends on the mechanism faced by agents; in practice, the assumptions have testable implications for what we should observe in the data.
-It is therefore useful to characterize a falsification test based on these implications to aid researchers in screening out assumptions rejected by the data.
-Such a test can rely on the fact that the right-hand sides of the inequalities in Proposition \ref{result:partial_id:nextbest-dist} must provide a lower bound for a probability mass function if the model assumptions are correct.
-For any partition $\m{A}$ of $\m{J}^0 \times \m{J}^0$, we must have $\sum_{ A \in \m{A}} \mmp\left[Q_j \in A | S_j=c_j \right]=1$ for any given distribution in the sharp set of Proposition \ref{result:partial_id:nextbest-dist}.
-Thus, the same sum applied to the right-hand sides of the inequalities above must be less than or equal to one.

-\begin{corollary}[Model's Falsification Test] Assume the setup of Proposition \ref{result:partial_id:nextbest-dist}, which presupposes that the model assumptions utilized to construct $\bQ_j$ are true.
-Then, for any partition $\m{A}$ of $\m{J}^0 \times \m{J}^0$, we have that
+Section \ref{sec:app:falsification} in the appendix provides a testable implication of our assumptions.